Tutorial: Agent Collaboration

 implementing user notifications.The agent will:

-- Read the Projects plugin init file
+- Read the Projects shard init file

 - Follow the task template